ndf-zz/leuro-m20-bbb/README.md

 [caprica](https://github.com/ndf-zz/caprica)
 ) sent over a Unix domain socket, then writes the framebuffer to an attached Leurocomm M20 monochrome LED display by bit-banging GPIO pins on a Beaglebone Black.
-In order to achieve acceptible refresh times, GPIO set and clear registers are written directly using mmap-ed pages from /dev/mem.
+In order to achieve acceptable refresh times, GPIO set and clear registers are written directly using mmap-ed pages from /dev/mem.